pmiguelpinto90/ShiftDisplay/README.md

 - master ()
   - NEW: added static drive
   - NEW: added clear() function
+  - NEW: leading zeros in set functions
+  - CHANGE: in set functions, every type of number has the same possible args
   - CHANGE: default decimal places is now 1
   - CHANGE: renamed show() to update() and changed its behaviour
   - CHANGE: display type constants type changed from int to DisplayType